Berkshire Hockey Night In N.E.: Projected Bruins-Sabres Lines, Pairings

-Trent Frederic will remain in the Bruins lineup on the fourth line, where he reentered as part of a larger shuffling.
-Charlie Coyle stays on the third line, opposite Nick Ritchie, and Sean Kuraly will remain their center.
+Jake DeBrusk will return from two games out as a healthy scratch and play left wing on the fourth line in place of Trent Frederic.
+Karson Kuhlman will play right wing on the fourth line, with Curtis Lazar centering the unit.
+Chris Wagner won’t play due to injury.

-Tuukka Rask will be in net for the Bruins.
-Jaroslav Halak will be the backup.
+Jeremy Swayman will start as Boston’s goaltender, looking to earn his sixth win in eight games.
+Jaroslav Halak will be Swayman’s backup.

-Puck drop is set for 7 p.m.
+Puck drop is set for 1 p.m.
 ET.
-Watch Bruins-Sabres on NESN+, with pregame coverage starting at 6:30 p.m.
+Watch Bruins-Sabres on NESN+, with pregame coverage starting at noon.

 Here are the projected lineups for the teams.